Automating-GIS-processes-2022/Exercise-1/README.md

 ```

 We are checking your solutions semi-automatically.
 Please use the suggested
-variable names when writing your code, so that our hidden tests work smoothly :)
+variable names when writing your code.

 #### Non-editable code cells

 Some of the code-cells are ‘non-editable’ which means that you are supposed to
 run them, but you are not able to edit them.
 These non-editable code cells
 should help you test your code while you proceed.

+#### Immediate feedback

+Whenever you push and submit your work, an automated process will check your
+submission and tell you how many points you have achieved, so far.
+The feedback
+includes a list of possible improvements (unless there is nothing to improve on
+anymore ;) ).

+You can find this feedback in the ‘Pull Request’ that has been automatically
+opened when you accepted the classroom assignment.

 ## Start working